Back to Blog Posts

 At four years old, Alma Chavis is one of the youngest people buried in New Hope Cemetery.
 She was the daughter of Charlie Chavis and Betty Harshaw (both of whom are located in the center of the photo below).

 She lived in Franklin with her parents and her brothers, Charles, George, and Earnest.
-Their family lived in a rented home next to the Stewart, Gillespie, and Grant families.
-Her father, Charlie, worked many an odd job around town.
+Their family lived in a home next to the Stewart, Gillespie, and Grant families, on land owned by Betty.
+Alma’s father, Charlie, worked many an odd job around town.
 Both of her parents could read and write.

 A 1930 Census in Franklin, Macon County, North Carolina showing Alma Chavis and her family.